zapata-engineering/orquestra-core/docs/quantum/tutorials/beginner_tutorial.rst

     :start-at: import EstimationTask
     :end-at: ic(evals[0].values)

-For a full list of backends you can run your circuits on, refer to :ref:`this page <integrated_backends>`
+For a full list of backends you can run your circuits on, refer to the :doc:`Circuit Runners guide <../guides/circuit_runners>`.

 **Your turn!**